Leticia Amazon Basin, Colombia Travel Guide

 Lay out everything you plan to pack.
 Then, remove one-third of it.
 You will likely still have enough for your trip.

-Pack light and prioritize only the most useful items, especially considering the severe humidity and the need for quick-drying clothes.
+Pack light and prioritize only the most useful items, especially considering the severe humidity and the necessity of quick-drying clothes.